OpenDocCN/ibooker-quant-zh/docs/fin-thr-py/fin-thr-py_7.md

-# 第七章：Chapter 7\.
-Where to Go from Here?
+# 第七章：Where to Go from Here?

 > An investment in knowledge pays the best interest.
 >